 The second part of the first season puts him on the trail of brother and sister drug smugglers, Mel and Susan Profitt.
 He’s drawn into the case through tracking a suspected hired gun, Roger LoCocco (portrayed by William Russ) who draws him into the web of elegant, sexy drug parties the Profitts host.
 Their lifestyle is a seemingly endless array of orgies and violence.
 Their history dates back to being abandoned in an alleyway.
 Later on, the two murdered the biological child of their adoptive parents after he caught the two kissing.
 Bad seeds, indeed.

 What follows is a series of stories as Vinnie becomes embroiled in the strange world they occupy.
 It stretches from a drug business in rural Tennessee to Mel’s drive to own a baseball team at any cost to illegal arms sales to their desire to take over and run their own country.
 This story covers the gamut of illegal activities and does so with two guest actors who are fantastic.

 Joan Severance is Susan Profitt.
 Why she didn’t go further after this series as well is beyond me.
 She becomes embroiled in an affair with Vinnie.
-She treads a thing line between her brother’s insanity and jealousy and trying to control a man she doesn’t know is a government agent.
-It becomes clear after just a few episodes, that she’s really he cold, calculating force which drives their empire of a variety of illegal operations.
+She treads a thin line between her brother’s insanity and jealousy and trying to control a man she doesn’t know is a government agent.
+It becomes clear after just a few episodes, that she’s really the cold, calculating force that drives their empire of a variety of illegal operations.